Generalized period-index problem with an application to quadratic forms: Introduction

-A related question was asked in an AIM workshop ``Deformation Theory and the Brauer group" in 2011.(See \cite{AimPL11}, there splitting dimension was called the torsion index).
-Note that if the $u$-invariant of the field is $N$, then such a bound certainly exists.
+\end{defn} \begin{ques} Let $F$ be a field of geometric or arithmetic interest (the fields considered in Question \ref{ques1}).
+Compute the splitting dimension of $F$ in terms of invariants of $F$. \end{ques} Note that if the $u$-invariant of the field is $N$, then an upperbound for the splitting dimension certainly exists.
 Notice that an anisotropic binary form can be split by a quadratic extension.
 If one writes an $N$-dimensional anisotropic quadratic form as an orthogonal sum of $\lfloor N/2 \rfloor$ binary forms, then taking the compositum of the quadratic extensions splitting each binary form, one sees that the splitting dimension of such a field $F$ is at most $2^{\lfloor N/2 \rfloor}$.
-For example, since the $u$ invariant of function fields of curves over $n$-local fields is $2^{n+2}$, a crude bound for their splitting dimension is $2^{2^{(n+1)}}$.
+For example, since the $u$ invariant of function fields of curves over $n$-local fields is $2^{n+2}$ \cite[Corollary 4.14 (b)]{HHK09}, a crude bound for their splitting dimension is $2^{2^{(n+1)}}$.

-A simple application of Corollary \ref{eindex}, yields the following corollary which gives a sense as to how the splitting dimension grows with the $u$-invariant for function fields of curves over $n$-local fields.
-This bound given there is a lot smaller than the crude bound of $2^{2^{(n+1)}}$